JancoNel/AxiomSon/README.md

 # AxiomSon

 Turn mathematical equations into music.
 Define up to 3 concurrent equations using variables `x`, `y`, `z` and evaluate them over time to generate MIDI, sheet music, and audio.

-This was part of an informal CodeJam between me and my one friend, lot of it was rushed.
+# This was part of an informal CodeJam between me and my one friend, lot of it was rushed.
+Please dont get mad at quality.

 ## Features